KygoSkyrus/skychat/NOTES.md

 - set the users usernsme in displayname of firebase and avatar in photourl
 - add professional and other versions
 - add a option to share the app with your frnds,, create links to share on social media apps
+- implement that when clicked on profile photo of user/// it zooms up and shows since when you are in touch ... maybe this is too much (show this only for connections)